-Saving is important since it can prevent you from having to take out high-cost loans to cover expenses, which can damage your bank account further.
-Of course, it’s not always easy to pinpoint how to save money.
-One of the most important steps involves taking a good, hard look at the money you have coming in versus the money you have going out so that you can establish a solid budget — and stick to it.
-Here are five easy steps to help you get control of your personal finances.
+Saving is important because it can prevent you from taking out high-cost loans to cover expenses.
+It’s not always easy to pinpoint how to save money.
+One of the most important steps involves taking a good, hard look at the money you have coming in versus the money you have going out so you can establish a solid budget.
+Then you have to stick to your plans

 1. Evaluate Your Income